GollumSF/rest-bundle/docs/GetStarted.md

-# Get Started
+# Get started

-## Create your model or entity, with serialize groups and validator
+Create your model or entity, with serialize groups and validator

 ```php
 <?php